metabase/metabase/docs/people-and-groups/api-keys.md

 7. Enter a **Key name**.
 You can have multiple API keys, so give it a name that will help you remember what you're using the key for.
 8. Select a **Group**.
 The key will have the same permissions granted to that group.
 9. Click **Create**.
 10. Copy the generated API key and save it somewhere safe.
 Metabase won't be able to show you the key again.
-If you lose the key, you'll need to generate a new key.
+If you lose the key, you'll need to regenerate a new key.

 ## Managing API Keys